SIP/H.323/RTSP Gateway and Transcoding

 Settings in this section automatically apply for all SIP 2.0 connections for which there are no rules.

-• transfer the call to the TrueConf ID of the user or conference ID.
-Then you should specify this ID in the field below.
+Transfer the call to TrueConf ID user or conference ID.
+You should then enter this ID in the field below.

-# Invitation of the SIP endpoint to the conference on TrueConf Server
+Invitation of the SIP endpoint to the conference on your server

 To add an SIP endpoint to the conference via control panel you need to: